-Read all the required tree from the given file and bind their contents to the objects defined in the framework.
-Then creates an output tree and bind every branch to a simple arithmetic type.
-Continues to loop over all the events in the tree and converting the stored data of the various trees to the output tree.
-The final output tree contains branches for the cluster sizes, aspect ratios, accumulated charge per event, the track position from the Monte-Carlo truth and the reconstructed track using a very simple direct center of gravity calculation using the charges without any corrections.
+Reads all required trees from the given file and binds their content to the objects defined by the framework.
+Then creates an output tree and binds every branch to a simple arithmetic type.
+Continues to loop over all events in the tree and converting the stored data from the various trees to the output tree.
+The final output tree contains branches for the cluster sizes, aspect ratios, accumulated charge per event, the track position from the Monte Carlo truth and the reconstructed track using a simple direct center of gravity calculation using the charges without any corrections.

-To construct a comparison tree using this macro follow these steps: 1.
-Open root with the data file attached like root -1 /path/to/data.root 2.
-Load the current library of objects with .L path/to/libAllpixObjects.so 3.
-Build the macro with .L path/to/constructComparisonTree.C++ 4.
-Run the macro with auto tree = constructComparisonTree(file0, "name_of_dut") 5.
-Open a new file with auto file = new TFile("output.root", "RECREATE") 6.
-Write the tree with tree->Write()
+To construct a comparison tree using this macro, follow these steps:

+- Open root with the data file attached like root -1 /path/to/data.root - Load the current library of objects with .L path/to/libAllpixObjects.so - Build the macro with .L path/to/constructComparisonTree.C++ - Run the macro with auto tree = constructComparisonTree(file0, "name of dut") - Open a new file with auto file = new TFile("output.root", "RECREATE") - Write the tree with tree->Write()